zephyrproject-rtos/zephyr/doc/reference/storage/nvs/nvs.rst

 where

+- ``NVS_FLASH_DEVICE`` is a reference to the flash device that will be used.
+The device needs to be operational.
 - ``NVS_SECTOR_SIZE`` is the sector size, it has to be a multiple of the flash erase page size and a power of 2.
 - ``NVS_SECTOR_COUNT`` is the number of sectors, it is at least 2, one